 Yet in more recent times, these indices have experienced different fortunes.

 Right now, the UK economy is on the brink.
-Not only has a recession has been predicted by the Bank of England, but interest rates are rising fast, and inflation is rampant.
+Not only is the UK economy struggling compared to other parts of the world, but inflation is stubbornly high right now.

-The FTSE 250, in contrast, is down a massive 22,8% over the past 12 months.
-Since the beginning of the current year, it’s fallen 25%.
+The FTSE 250, in contrast, is down 6.6% over the past 12 months.
+Since the beginning of the current year, it’s fallen 1%.

 While it can be interesting to look at past performance of share indices, always be mindful that past performance should not be used as a reliable indicator of future returns.